mdu830/About-Me/README.md

 <ul>

-Organized css file to completement where html elements are.
+Organized css file to complement where html elements are.

 Added commenting